What’s on your VC’s mind?

 This session will examine these key elements, with a particular focus on communication behavioural styles, with the aim of making each participant more aware of how she/he perceives and is perceived by others in the communication process.
 Participants will also learn “tricks of the trade” to overcome nervousness and to present themselves with confidence.

-If you reflect back over the last few years, much has changed in the world - technology innovations, change in Government, death of legends, the birth of a prince, great sporting triumphs and tragic ecological disasters – change is a natural part of life.
+If you reflect back over the last few years, much has changed in the world - technology innovations, major political shifts, death of rock legends, the birth of a new generation of Thunderbirds fans, great sporting successes and tragic ecological disasters – change is a natural part of life.

-In spite of this, it is interesting that, for many of us, embracing change seems incredibly hard and more difficult still is the role of the leader in steering the ship through the choppy and sometime troubled waters of change.
-This session recognises that innovation requires Information Service Leaders to be nimble and agile in the face of many competing demands and high expectations.
+In spite of this, it is interesting that, for many of us, embracing change seems incredibly hard.
+More difficult still is the role of the leader in steering the ship through the choppy, and sometimes troubled, waters of change.
+This session recognises that innovation requires leaders to be nimble and agile in the face of many competing demands and high expectations.
 To be at the leading edge, or even just to keep up requires change after change – to our practice, services, delivery models, structures and thinking.
-The reality is that we are in a constant state of flux.
+The reality is that we are in a constant state of flux and we must determine the best way to take advantage of change to triumph.

 Transition through changes needs careful management and benefits from some scaffolding through the use of best practice tools such as PROSCI.
-This session will explore some of the common mistakes leaders make in the management of change and help you to overcome these in order to become an agent of positive change.
+This session will explore some real examples of change and its management.
+The experiences that Sarah and Jill share aim to help you to overcome challenges in order to become a positive agent of change.

 Decision-Making in Ambiguity

-Organisations and their leaders work in an environment that often more ambiguity than clarity.
-With increasingly complex and rapidly changing political and economic environments, technological capabilities, and competition, as well as the agendas and priorities of new senior administrators, more decisions will have to be made with less data and certainty.
-CIOs and other senior leaders need to help their organisations make effective decisions and move forward even though the future is not obvious.
+Organisations and their leaders often work in an environment that has more ambiguity than clarity, due to increasingly complex and rapidly changing political and economic environments, technological capabilities, and competition, as well as the needs and priorities of a variety of internal and external stakeholders.
+More than ever, decisions are made with overwhelming levels of information and yet, greater uncertainty.
+Senior leaders need to help their organisations make sound decisions even when the future path is not clear.

 In the long run, professional success depends on your ability to make connections that reach up, across and outside your own organisation.